“I feel terrible . . . in spurts.”

 “Nope,” she said, shaking her head.
 “It was a panic attack.”

-For this 41-year-old lady, it went downhill from there.
-Her doctor put her on Xanax, a drug for treating anxiety that unfortunately has many side effects that bothered her.
+For this 41-year-old woman, it went downhill from there.
+Her doctor had put her on Xanax, a drug for treating anxiety that unfortunately has many side effects that bothered her.
 But she didn’t want to take it any longer because it made her “feel weird all the time.”